Last Updated on by Catherine Tobsing

 Personally, my parrots will do just about anything for a grape.
 Or a piece of banana.
 Ooooh, or an apple slice.
 Or sucking the juice from a piece of orange.
 Just like we humans need to take it easy with fruit, so does your bird.

-These delicious fruit treats can be used for training, as a reward for good behaviour.
+These delicious fruit treats can be used for training, as a reward for good behavior.

 Unfortunately, fruits oftentimes make up too much of a parrot’s diet.
 Here’s how to switch from a high fruit diet to a high veg diet.